-Correspondence with the New York Natural Heritage Program (NYNHP) indicated there was a potential for the presence of State-threatened Henslow's sparrow (Ammodramus henslowii), upland sandpiper (Bartramia longicauda), bald eagle (Haliaeetus leucocephalus) and northern long-eared bat (Myotis septentrionalis); as well as State-endangered short-eared owl (Asio flammeus) and Indiana bat (Myotis sodalis) in the Facility vicinity.
-Also, review of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) system indicated there was potential for the presence of the Federally-endangered Indiana bat and Federally-threatened northern long-eared bat in the Facility vicinity.
+None of the wetlands were determined to have significant threatened or endangered species habitat as there are attributed relevant qualifiers within the Wetland Survey Area.
+Correspondence with the New York Natural Heritage Program (NYNHP) indicated there was no record of rare or state-listed animals or plants, or significant natural communities at the Wetland Survey Area or in its immediate vicinity.
+Also, review of the United States Fish and Wildlife Service (USFWS) Information for Planning and Consultation (IPaC) system indicated there was potential for the presence of the Federally and State-listed threatened northern long-eared bat (Myotis septentrionalis) in the Facility vicinity.